GovTechSG/cstack-quota-monitoring/README.md

 1. If we are adding a new service, we add a new object into the JSON file with the service code as the key.
 2. Then we add a new metric as the metric name for the key, and then adding an id, description and metric name into the metadata.
-Ensure that the metric name is prefixed with `cstack_quota_monitor`
 3. When we run the application, it will automatically register that metric if configured correctly.

 Adding a non-TA metric